rwst/yaccl/README.md

 ## Usage

 Change into the repo `src` directory.
-There are three scripts.
-One is for classification, and two are for updating / statistics of datasets.
+There are four scripts.
+One is for classification, and three are for updating / statistics of datasets.

 ### classify